Sodium–sulfur battery: Construction

 Typical batteries have a solid electrolyte membrane between the anode and cathode, compared with liquid-metal batteries where the anode, the cathode and the membrane are liquids.

 The cell is usually made in a cylindrical configuration.
 The entire cell is enclosed by a steel casing that is protected, usually by chromium and molybdenum, from corrosion on the inside.
 This outside container serves as the positive electrode, while the liquid sodium serves as the negative electrode.
 The container is sealed at the top with an airtight alumina lid.
 An essential part of the cell is the presence of a BASE (beta-alumina solid electrolyte) membrane, which selectively conducts Na+.
 In commercial applications the cells are arranged in blocks for better heat conservation and are encased in a vacuum-insulated box.

-For operation, the entire battery must be heated to, or above, the melting point of sulphur at 119 C. Sodium has a lower melting point, around 98 C, so a battery that holds molten sulphur holds molten sodium by default.
-This presents a serious safety concern; sodium can be spontaneously inflammable in air, and sulphur is highly flammable.
-Several examples of the Ford Ecostar, equipped with such a battery, burst into flame during recharging, leading Ford to give up on the concept.
+For operation, the entire battery must be heated to, or above, the melting point of sulfur at 119 °C. Sodium has a lower melting point, around 98 °C, so a battery that holds molten sulfur holds molten sodium by default.
+This presents a serious safety concern; sodium can spontaneously ignite in air, and sulfur is highly flammable.
+Several examples of the Ford Ecostar, equipped with such a battery, burst into flame during recharging, leading Ford to abandon the attempted development of molten NaS batteries for cars.
+Stationary NaS batteries by NGK Insulators use hermetically sealed cells and multiple safety features on module level, such as sand for fire suppression.
+According to the manufacturer, these are sufficient to avoid that a fire can spread from one to neighboring cells.